vlad2580/nginx_server/README.md

 ```

 # Deployment Process
-Initialization and AWS Setup
+## Initialization and AWS Setup

-Terraform initializes and connects to your AWS account (for educational purposes).
+1.Terraform initializes and connects to your AWS account (for educational purposes).

-It creates and configures a security group.
+2.It creates and configures a security group.

-An EC2 instance is provisioned, and files are transferred.
+3.An EC2 instance is provisioned, and files are transferred.

-Setting Up Nginx
+## Setting Up Nginx
 The HTTP port is changed to 1234.
 SSL port 443 is opened.
 SSL certificates are generated and configured.